-Below we have looked at the huge range of advantages that laser cutting has supplied to these industries, and others, around the world.
+Below we have looked at the huge range of advantages that cutting with lasers has supplied to these industries, and others, around the world.

-The advantages of laser cutting are as follows:
+The advantages of this process are as follows:

 This is an important advantage in a world that is looking to work smarter, not harder by driving up production while lowering costs.

-Whether its metal, diamonds, plastics, wood, glass or many other materials, laser cutting has no problem cutting it down in size or helping to create complex and intricate shapes.
+Whether its metal, diamonds, plastics, wood, glass or many other materials, a Laser will have no problem cutting it down in size or helping to create complex and intricate shapes.

-You can see an example of some of the great shapes that can be created from laser cutting with our eagle, dragon and Tower Bridge creations here.
+You can see an example of some of the great shapes that can be created with our eagle, dragon and Tower Bridge creations here.

 Laser cutting uses low power consumption

-The highly accurate and precise nature of laser cutting is one of the greatest benefits that it has brought.
+The highly accurate and precise nature of cutting is one of the greatest benefits that lasers have brought.
 It allows for highly accurate cuts that leave a clean cut and a smooth finish.
 This has helped products, components and devices to become much smaller, and vastly reduces the amount of material wastage that has been seen in the past.

-Although it’s main use is for manufacturing and production processes, this isn’t the only area in which laser cutting has delivered a huge impact.
-It is widely used in the medical sector for cutting human tissue, used in processes such as laser eye surgery.
+Although it’s main use is for manufacturing and production processes, this isn’t the only area in which cutting with lasers has delivered a huge impact.
+It is widely used in the medical sector for cutting human tissue, used in processes such as eye surgery.

 You can also find it being used in other applications, such as for artistic purposes.
-One artist even decided to use laser cutting on food to create interesting designs and finishes!
+One artist even decided to use a laser on food to creatively cut interesting designs and finishes!

-Furthermore, one cutting laser can be used for many similar laser processes, such as laser engraving, laser marking and laser drilling.
+Furthermore, one cutting laser can be used for many similar processes, such as engraving, marking and drilling.

-Laser cutting can also be used for laser eye surgery too
+Laser cutting can also be used for eye surgery too

-This type of laser cutting process is completed using a gas laser, comprised of C02.
-While it is commonly used, its wavelength is higher than that of other laser cutting processes, meaning that it can only work with non-metals.
+This process is completed using a gas laser, comprised of C02.
+While it is commonly used, its wavelength is higher than that of other processes, meaning that it can only work with non-metals.

-It has the advantage over gas laser cutting as it can work with both metals and non-metals, but a crystal laser cutting machine is constructed from expensive parts and so is expensive to replace.
+It has the advantage over the gas method as it can work with both metals and non-metals, but a crystal laser machine is constructed from expensive parts and so is expensive to replace.

 It has a beam intensity that is around 100 times stronger than that of a gas laser, and it has inexpensive parts should you need to repair it, although these machines rarely need maintenance.

-We hope the above has provided you with plenty of reasons as to why the laser cutting process is one of the most advantageous on the planet, but should you have more questions about laser cutting and how it works, we would be happy to help.
+We hope the above has provided you with plenty of reasons as to why the laser cutting process is one of the most advantageous on the planet, but should you have more questions about cutting with lasers and how it works, we would be happy to help.